Issac1010/Chasing-Tide-and-dream.github.io/README.md

 # Project progress

+Week 0 (20 August - 26 August)

+<a href="https://issac1010.github.io/week_0.github.io/">Click the link here to view the Week 0 project progress</a>

 Week 1 (27 August - 3 September)

-<a href="https://issac1010.github.io/week_1.github.io/">Click the link here to view the week 1 project progress</a>
+<a href="https://issac1010.github.io/week_1.github.io/">Click the link here to view the Week 1 project progress</a>

 Week 2 (4 September - 10 September)

+<a href="https://issac1010.github.io/week_2.github.io/">Click the link here to view the Week 2 project progress</a>

 Week 3 (11 September - 17 September)